Tips for Securing Employee Buy-In to Monitor Drivers

 MVR Monitoring

-MVR monitoring tracks changes to a driver’s MVR on an ongoing basis.
+MVR monitoring provides updates on changes to a driver’s MVR on an ongoing basis.
 This includes new violations such as speeding, DUIs and failure to signal, as well as license status updates like suspensions, revocations or expirations.
 Ongoing alerts ensure companies receive timely notifications of any changes, enabling swift action to mitigate risks.

 CSA Monitoring